AaronBertrand/ParamParser/README.md

 My first action on discovering that procedure would be to have the developer fix it.
 Barring that, I'd love to see T-SQL that will reliably parse it, returning only the input parameters and their default values, and not the local variables.
 If you don't believe me, give it a try. **It's hard.**

 After answering a [recent question on Stack Overflow](https://stackoverflow.com/q/63581531/61305) about this, and tracing my steps back ~15 years, I came across [this great post](https://michaeljswart.com/2014/04/removing-comments-from-sql/) by Michael Swart.
 In that post, Michael uses the ScriptDom's [TSqlParser](https://docs.microsoft.com/en-us/dotnet/api/microsoft.sqlserver.transactsql.scriptdom.tsqlparser) to remove both single-line and multi-line comments from a block of T-SQL.
-This gave me all the motivation I needed to take this a few steps further; I started with C#, but quickly determined that Powershell would be more flexible, more robust.
+This gave me all the motivation I needed to take this a few steps further; I started with C#, but quickly determined that PowerShell would be more flexible, more robust.
 And after several attempts at parsing through _every single token_ in a block of T-SQL, I found [Dan Guzman's post on ScriptDom](https://www.dbdelta.com/microsoft-sql-server-script-dom/), which talked about `TSqlFragmentVisitor`, and quickly changed directions.

 The resulting code is being shared here, and this is what it was able to parse out of that small monstrosity: